 Bled Cream Cake

 This is another one to try for sweet lovers!
-This is a dough-like pastry which is stuffed on the inside with various fillings, but most commonly poppy seeds, cottage cheese, apple, or walnut.
+This is a dough-like pastry stuffed on the inside with various fillings, but most commonly poppy seeds, cottage cheese, apple, or walnut.
 This is another traditional Slovenian pudding and goes great with a cup of coffee.

 Desserts can often be changed regarding filling according to taste, and while this is a pudding, it can be made savory depending on what you put in it.
-The most common filling is tarragon, honey, poppy seeds, and walnuts, cottage cheese, and chives.
+The most common filling is tarragon, honey, poppy seeds, walnuts, cottage cheese, and chives.
 As you can see, it is similar to prekmurska gibanica, but it is baked into a loaf and cut into slices, with the filling forming a swirl pattern.

 Carniolan Sausage (Krajnska Klobasa)

 This sausage simplicity at its best.
-It’s made from pork, bacon, garlic, salt, pepper and is smoked.
-Quality pork is used, and these simple ingredients along with the all important smoke make for a tasty sausage.
+It’s made from pork, bacon, garlic, salt, pepper, and is smoked.
+Quality pork is used, and these simple ingredients, along with the all-important smoke, make for a tasty sausage.

-Potatoes with Cottage Cheese
+Potatoes With Cottage Cheese

 This simple but effective dish dates back to the 19th century and is found very easily in most Slovenian destinations.
 It is literally what it says on the tin, boiled potatoes (with skins left on), and a side of cottage cheese, although sometimes the potatoes lie on the cheese.

 This is a dish you will see across all of Slovenia.
-You will see many varieties of štruklji as they can be made from different types of dough and have numerous fillings both sweet and savory.
-You’ll find cottage cheese, meat, poppyseed, apple and even tarragon.
+You will see many varieties of štruklji as they can be made from different types of dough and have numerous fillings, both sweet and savory.
+You’ll find cottage cheese, meat, poppyseed, apple, and even tarragon.
 The dough is also either steamed, boiled, or fried.
 They are typically hearty and will keep you going all day long.

-Not to be mistaken for the South Korean singer of the same name, this is a traditional Slovenian soup, and is certainly hearty!
+Not to be mistaken for the South Korean singer of the same name, this is a traditional Slovenian soup and is certainly hearty!
 Generally made with sauerkraut, kidney beans, potatoes, pepper, garlic, and dripping, this is a soup of thick consistency and is typically eaten during the cold winter months.